 Further, the loan eligibility and number of EMI will also be dependent on your Credit Score.

 The meaning of EMI is Equated Monthly Instalment.
 Equated Monthly Instalment or EMI in short is the amount payable every month to the bank, lender or any other financial institution until the loan amount is fully paid off.

-Just enter the following information in the EMI Calculator – The principal loan amount you wish to avail (in INR), Rate of interest (percentage) and Loan Tenure (months or years).
+Using an online EMI Calculator is too easy, just enter the following information: The principal loan amount you wish to avail (in INR), Rate of interest (percentage), and Loan Tenure (months or years).
 That is all and your EMI will be calculated.

 The mathematical formula for calculating EMIs is – EMI = [P x R x (1+R)^N]/[(1+R)^N-1].
 Where – E is EMI, P is Principal Loan Amount, r is the rate of interest calculated on a monthly basis, and n is loan term/tenure/duration in number of months